Enesi-George/contact-manager/README.md

 - Toast notifications for user feedback.

 ## Development
-- Backend API is built using Laravel to handle authentication.
+- Backend API is built using Laravel.
 - Frontend is styled with Bootstrap and uses Axios for API requests.